Read This First

 The live pressure includes moral realism, moral non-realism, divine command theory, human rights language, and the risk of smuggling an ought into premises that only describe what is.

-The first anchor is 30 Key Terms in Ethics.
-Without it, Ethics — Core Concepts can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with 30 Key Terms in Ethics.
+Without that first grip, Ethics — Core Concepts can sound weighty while staying hard to use.

 Read this page as part of the wider Ethics branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.